viceodev/viceodev/README.md

 I am a passionate backend developer with innovation at the fore front of all my endeavours.
 I am instinctively a problem solver who thinks solution first.
 I initially began my technical journey a solo engineer which I loved at the time but have evolved to understand the power of collaboration and community.

 I believe in a better tomorrow and I work hard to reach it; constantly growing a step at a time.
-As a continous learner, I love to work and collaborate with individuals from varied backgrounds because this gives me the opportunity to learn new ideas.
+As a continuous  learner, I love to work and collaborate with individuals from varied backgrounds because this gives me the opportunity to learn new ideas.
 I am not the best at having fun.
 However, I add a unique spark to every team I am part of.

 I am open to Junior Backend Developer roles  (on-site / hybrid)